pulibrary/figgy/docs/technical/preservation/implementation_diagram.md

     * https://github.com/pulibrary/figgy/blob/d32622f0585375a3d3cb475a8193f6b345681838/app/services/preserver.rb#L6
   * `preserve!` will not do anything with binaries at this time since they are not attached to a scanned resource.
 The first time preserved, it will preserve both the metadata and members.
 Subsequent times preserved, it will only preserve metadata.
   * Uploads the serialized json metadata to Google Cloud (via Valkyrie::Shrine gem)
+    * If the resource has changed its parent then it will re-preserve its children and clean up the old metadata file.
+In our scenario, that's hasn't happened.
   * Members are preserved asynchronously via a PreserveChildrenJob via SideKiq through the preserve_children method.
+  * We use PreservationObject to save the cloud / preserved locations of these files, so that we don't add new metadata values to the objects that we are preserving, thus necessitating another preservation action.

 ### FileSet walkthrough
 Scenario: The ScannedResource with one FileSet is completed.